Presidential Palace, Helsinki: Presidential Palace and office

-After the new Constitution was passed in 1919 it was clear that the most suitable residence for the President was the Former Imperial Palace.
-Complete repairs were made at speed, with the furnishings and art collections of the Palace being returned from storage in the National Museum and the Ateneum Art Museum, and also being supplemented.
-Since then, it served as the official residence of the President.
-The Palace was again refurbished and modernised by Martti Välikangas in 1938.
+After the new Constitution was passed in 1919 it was clear that the most suitable residence for the President was the former Imperial Palace.
+Complete repairs were made at speed, with the furnishings and art collections of the palace being returned from storage in the National Museum and the Ateneum art museum, and also being supplemented.
+Since then, it served as the official residence of the president.
+The palace was again refurbished and modernised by Martti Välikangas in 1938.

-The Presidential Palace served as the official residence of all the Presidents of Finland up to 1993, except for Presidents Ryti, Mannerheim, and Kekkonen, who preferred to reside at Tamminiemi.
-The Palace ceased to be used as the President's principal official residence during the presidency of Urho Kekkonen.
+The Presidential Palace served as the official residence of all the presidents of Finland up to 1993, except for Presidents Risto Ryti, Gustaf Mannerheim, and Urho Kekkonen, who preferred to reside at Tamminiemi.
+The palace ceased to be used as the president's principal official residence during the presidency of Urho Kekkonen.
 He and his wife disliked the noise of nearby traffic and the lack of gardens, and soon moved to Tamminiemi, which remained Kekkonen's residence until his death.
-However, the palace again served as the principal residence of the President during the presidency of Mauno Koivisto, until the new residence, Mäntyniemi, was completed.
+However, the palace again served as the principal residence of the president during the presidency of Mauno Koivisto, until the new residence, Mäntyniemi, was completed.

-The Palace contains private apartments and reception rooms for the President on its third floor, including the Yellow Room, the Red Waiting Room, and the President's Study.
-The Palace also contains the Office of the President, which includes offices for the Secretary General, the Special Counsel to the President, and the Master of the Household.
-The Palace's State rooms include the Hall of State, the Dining Hall, and the Hall of Mirrors (the small Hall of State).
-They are used by the President for official functions and receptions.
+The palace contains private apartments and reception rooms for the president on its third floor, including the Yellow Room, the Red Waiting Room, and the President's Study.
+The palace also contains the Office of the President, which includes offices for the Secretary General, the Special Counsel to the President, and the Master of the Household.
+The palace's State rooms include the Hall of State, the Dining Hall, and the Hall of Mirrors (the small Hall of State).
+They are used by the president for official functions and receptions.
 These include the promotion and appointment ceremony for Defence Forces and Frontier Guard cadets, State Banquets, and the Independence Day reception.

 The latest major renovations to the palace were done in 2012–2014 when the building services engineering was brought up to date for a cost of 45 million euros.

+Incidents

+On 3 May 2024, a taxi crashed into a pillar located near one of the palace's guardhouses.
+The driver, who was believed to have suffered a medical seizure at the time of the incident, was hospitalised.

 Visitors

-In its role as the official residence of the President of Finland, the Presidential Palace has hosted a number of important foreign visitors and dignitaries.
-Royal visitors to the palace have included Carl XVI Gustaf of Sweden, Olav V of Norway, Elizabeth II of the United Kingdom, Juan Carlos I of Spain, the Mohammad Reza Pahlavi of Iran, and Emperor Akihito of Japan.
+In its role as the official residence of the president of Finland, the Presidential Palace has hosted a number of important foreign visitors and dignitaries.
+Royal visitors to the palace have included Carl XVI Gustaf of Sweden, Olav V of Norway, Elizabeth II of the United Kingdom, Juan Carlos I of Spain, Mohammad Reza Pahlavi of Iran, and Emperor Akihito of Japan.
 A number of US Presidents have visited the palace, including Gerald Ford, Ronald Reagan, and George H. W. Bush.
 Other distinguished visitors have included Pope John Paul II, Josip Broz Tito, Nikita Khrushchev, Boris Yeltsin, Horst Köhler, Xi Jinping, Shinzō Abe, and Vladimir Putin.
-On July 16, 2018, a summit between US President Donald Trump and Russian President Vladimir Putin was held at the Presidential Palace.
+On 16 July 2018 a summit between US President Donald Trump and Russian President Vladimir Putin was held at the Presidential Palace.